Pilgrimage for COP26

 Queen Charlotte in Bloomsbury Square, London

 Along Tolbooth Wynd we wandered, and on to Queen Charlotte Street, named after the Queen of Mecklenburg-Strelitz (1744-1818).
 She is remembered in Queens Square, Bloomsbury, London with a statue (see above).
 The Leith stories were starting to fit into themes: Charlotte was an immigrant and did not support slavery.
-Also a botanist, she founded Kew Gardens, was married to King George III, had fifteen (that’s 15) children and was, famously, painted by Allan Ramsey and is owned by the Scottish National Galleries (also an anti-slavery campaigner) in 1762 when she was aged 17 years.
-Recent articles have posed the question, is she of African origin?
+Also a botanist, she founded Kew Gardens, was married to King George III, had fifteen (that’s 15!) children and was, famously, painted by Allan Ramsey 1762 when she was aged 17 years.
+She was an anti-slavery campaigner and that portrait is owned by the Scottish National Galleries.
+Recent articles have posed the question, ‘Is she of African origin?’

 St Mary’s Chapel (1483) at South Leith Parish Church, not to be confused with St Mary’s Star of the Sea further down the road.
 Looking blue at dusk

-At the Hideout Cafe (where I had a delicious and expensive hot chocolate on a previous occasion), we turned onto Constitution Street which is currently shut to traffic on account of the endless and frustrating tram works, but is therefore blessedly quiet to walk along.
+At the Hideout Cafe (where I had a delicious and expensive hot chocolate on a previous occasion), we turned onto Constitution Street which was shut to traffic on account of the endless and frustrating tram works when I walked with the groups (so blessedly quiet to walk along) but is now open in all its splendour.
+Listen out for the dining of those tram bells announcing their arrival!
 We continued on, past St Mary’s Star of the Sea Catholic church, to the South Leith Parish Church and its graveyard.

 St Mary’s Star of the Sea is the home of the missionary oblates